Thousands of Rutgers faculty go on unprecedented strike

 NEW BRUNSWICK, N.J. -- Thousands of professors, part-time lecturers and graduate student workers at New Jersey's flagship university went on strike Monday — the first such job action in the school's 257-year history.

-Classes were still being held at Rutgers as picket lines were set up at the school's campuses in New Brunswick/Piscataway, Newark and Camden.
-Union officials had decided Sunday night to go on strike, citing a stalemate in contract talks that have been ongoing since July.
-Faculty members had voted overwhelmingly in favor of authorizing a strike last month.
+Classes were still being held at Rutgers as picket lines were set up at the school's campuses in New Brunswick/Piscataway, Newark and Camden, though students said some had been canceled due to the strike.
+Union officials decided Sunday night to go on strike, citing a stalemate in contract talks that have been ongoing since July.
+Faculty members voted overwhelmingly in favor of authorizing a strike last month.

-Union leaders said faculty members at the medical and other health sciences schools will continue performing essential research and patient care, but will curtail duties that don't impact patient health and safety.
+Union leaders said faculty members at the medical and other health sciences schools would continue performing essential research and patient care, but would curtail duties that don't impact patient health and safety.

+Officials also said negotiations would continue Monday.
+The two sides were scheduled to meet at Democratic Gov. Gov. Phil Murphy’s office at the Statehouse around noon.

 “To say that this is deeply disappointing would be an understatement,” Holloway said.

-Union leaders say they’re demanding salary increases, better job security for adjunct faculty and guaranteed funding for grad students, among other requests.
+Union leaders say they are demanding salary increases, better job security for adjunct faculty and guaranteed funding for grad students, among other requests.

 Holloway has said the university has offered to increase salaries for full-time faculty members, teaching assistants and graduate assistants by 12% by 2025.
 The university offered an additional 3% lump-sum payment to all the faculty unions that would be paid over the first two years of the new contract.